 Of all potential remodels, taking care of the bathrooms is easily the most popular.
 Buyers take extra notice when checking them out.
 The powder room and master bath are usually of primary consideration.
 You can apply the same remodel philosophy you used for the kitchen.
 To be extremely cost efficient, work with the existing layout and replace everything in sight with ultramodern counterparts.
 Cosmetic changes can create a profoundly positive impression.

 Just as one may make wise decisions in regards to remodels, it is equally possible to invest in a failure (at least in terms of resale value).
 Sometimes the excitement of a remodel is so great you don’t look to the future for possible pitfalls.
 Remember when you had to have your kids tree house carted away?
 They were grown and there was no point in keeping it, and it cost $30,000!

 People with kids tend to forget that their offspring won’t be children forever, or that not every couple has kids.
 So additions made exclusively for the little ones may be off-putting to the potential buyer.
+You can contact Lentor Modern to get advice before investing into one’s property.
 Not everyone wants an indoor kid-sized slide built into the wall.
 Just sayin’.